 After A Storm

-Even after a storm has passed, it is important to remain alert to potential hazards that could have resulted from an outage or storm.
+Even after a storm has passed, it is important to remain alert to potential hazards.

-- If all of your neighbors have their power back on, but yours is still out, report your outage again by calling:
+- If all of your neighbors have their power back on but yours is still out, please call us to report your outage again.

 - If you require emergency shelter, either because of damage to your home, the temperature or other reasons, please contact the American Red Cross online or by dialing 211.